Sir Christopher Hatton Academy

 Sir Christopher Hatton Academy (formerly Sir Christopher Hatton School) is an 11–18 mixed, secondary school and sixth form with academy status in Wellingborough, Northamptonshire, England.
 It was established in 1983 and is part of the Hatton Academies Trust.
 It is named after Sir Christopher Hatton, a prominent Tudor politician and courtier of Queen Elizabeth I.

 History

 Sir Christopher Hatton School was established in 1983 following the merger of Westfield Boys School and Breezehill Girls School, on the Breezehill site.
 It has been a grant-maintained school and then a foundation school.
 It converted to academy status in March 2012 and renamed Sir Christopher Hatton Academy.
 It was rated 'outstanding' by Ofsted following its inspection in January 2015.

-House system

-The school has a house system of four houses which are named after people linked to Sir Christopher Hatton and his history, and are represented by a colour.
-The houses are: